roadfromatoz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Which parameters were tuned?
 How were they adjusted and why?

 Batch size, learning rate, epochs.
-Batch size was tuned based on validation accuracy (finally set at 30).
-Similarly learning rate (0.0003).
-Epochs were tuned based on when validation accuracy gets stuck (20).
+Batch size was tuned based on validation accuracy and limiting spread between training and validation accuracy (finally set at 64).
+Similarly learning rate (0.0005).
+Epochs were tuned based on when validation accuracy gets stuck (30).

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?